miuc/matt-s_vimrc/README.md

 matt-s_vimrc
 ============

-my vimdc file, used in linux/windows.
+my vimrc file, used in linux/windows.